-If a student is absent from the clinic, they must make arrangements with the preceptor to make up these days.
+If a student is absent from the clinic, he/she must make arrangements with the preceptor to make up these days.
 A written plan must be submitted to the instructor and the department chair for approval no later than the next seminar following the absence.
 Failure to do so will result in an unexcused absence.
-If a student is continually absent, they will be removed from the clinical assignment.
-They may also be removed from their program.
+If a student is continually absent, he/she will be removed from the clinical assignment.
+They may also be removed from their certificate program.